clondroid/cba-aosp-marlin-7/README.md

 $ repo sync
 ```

+### lxc source

+The essential lxc distribution has not been integrated into Android build process yet, please reference [lxc-for-Android-7.1.2](https://github.com/clondroid/lxc-for-Android-7.1.2) for how to build lxc by yourself.
+As for the lxc packages binaries, they have been integrated into CBA Android source under “vendor/icl”.

 ## Building host and container ROM images

 Building rom images for host and container is quite straight forward, please follow the steps described below.